Ride service Uber, brash darling of Silicon Valley, stalks new markets

 Uber has entered more than 60 markets, ranging from its hometown of San Francisco to Berlin to Tokyo.
 Leaked financials in December indicate that the company, which began connecting passengers with drivers of vehicles for hire about 3-1/2 years ago, is generating $200 million a year in revenue beyond what it pays to drivers.

-Investors, led by Google Inc, have given Uber around $400 million and valued it at $3.5 billion.
+Investors, led by Google Inc’s Google Ventures, have given Uber around $400 million and valued it at $3.5 billion.
 With a service that stitches together the buzziest categories in entrepreneurship - among them mapping, smartphones, and local services - Uber is widely seen as one of the hottest properties in Silicon Valley.

 Yet Uber still faces daunting regulatory hurdles that have left it shut out of major markets such as Miami.
 Lawsuits, many from taxi companies, are piling up.
 Competitors such as Hailo, Sidecar and Lyft are coming on strong.
 And aside from publicity stunts involving delivery of kittens, ice cream and Christmas trees, Uber has yet to provide anything beyond rides.